-Three years ago on a trip to Portugal I met a lady who used to work in a news agency as the chief international editor.
+Three years ago, on a trip to Portugal, I met a lady who used to work in a news agency as the chief international editor.
 A year after I met her again while in England and Scotland.
 We had a loose conversation about making photos on sightseeing trips.
-She told me (quite bluntly, probably used to criticize the young and unexperienced) that it is not important to make overall views, unless I want to have a kind of reportage.
+She told me (quite bluntly, probably used to criticize the young and inexperienced) that it was not essential to make overall views unless I wanted to make a reportage.
 That what counts these are the impressions.
-Although I still keep a habit to document the whole trip, I try to have in mind her words, and to be blunt I enjoy it.
+Although I still keep a habit of documenting the whole trip, I try to have in mind her words and to be blunt, I enjoy it.

-A view onto the huge Gothic cathedral seen from a street with well-preserved old buildings.
+A view onto the enormous Gothic cathedral seen from a street with well-preserved old buildings.
 Buildings constructed of half-timbered walls are typical for this part of Europe.
-It is one of my favourite pictures from the last year trip to France.
+It is one of my favorite pictures from last year’s trip to France.

 A wall of one of the houses in the street on the photo above.
 The half-timbered walls are filled in a very decorative way.
 The style is rather unusual.

 Half-timbered houses are a type of building construction that were common in Europe during the medieval period.
 These buildings are characterized by their wooden frames, which are filled in with materials such as brick, stone, or plaster.
 The wooden frame is visible on the exterior of the building, creating a distinctive pattern of exposed timbers.
 Many half-timbered houses are still standing today and are considered a valuable part of Europe’s architectural heritage.

 And yet another one, less decorative but typical for this part of France.

 Jeanne Hachette (the lady with an ax) – a local female hero.
 A statue that can be seen in the main square of the city.